weizhuowang/EgoNav_docker/README.md

 # EgoNav Docker

 ## Getting started
-Paste in your ghp key in the dockerfile
+Paste in your ghp key in the dockerfile.

 Start docker desktop

 Go to terminal
 ```bash
 docker build -t smartbelt .
 ```
-Wait for it to finish
+Wait for it to finish, and then
-And then
 ```bash
 docker run -d --shm-size=512m -p 6080:80 --platform=linux/amd64 smartbelt
 ```